Schools’ Complaint Procedures - Additional information for parents and students

 - Expulsions, Suspensions and Refusals to Enrol

-Under the Education Act 1998 the Board of Management of a school is the body charged with the direct governance of a school and it is the Board of Management which employs the staff at the school.
-The Board of Management is accountable to the Patron of the school.
-The Department of Education provides funding and policy direction for schools.
-The Department, does not have the power to instruct schools to follow a particular course of direction with regard to individual complaint cases, its role is to clarify for parents and students how their grievances and complaints against schools can be progressed.
+While the department does provide funding and policy direction for schools, it does not have the power to instruct schools to follow a particular course of action with regard to individual complaint cases.
+The department’s role is to clarify for parents and students how their grievances and complaints can be progressed.

 Making a complaint